Associated Trainers Ltd

 There is no such thing as a forklift truck driver's licence!

-There is no central licensing authority but from January 2015 all accredited certificates must be registered on one of the four Accredited Bodies national databases.
+There is no central licensing authority but from January 2015 all accredited certificates must be registered on one of the five Accredited Bodies national databases.

 Every employer has a responsibility, under Regulation 9 of the Provision and Use of Work Equipment Regulations 1998 (PUWER 98), to ensure that employees have adequate training before they use work equipment.
 The training required in order to operate most fork lift trucks is explained in the Approved Code of Practice for Rider-Operated Lift Trucks (L117).